SumiSastri/typescript-with-react/node-ts/readme.md

 console.log (getTeacherTimeTable('Maths', 7))
 ```

-* Lamda or Arrow Functions - function assigned to a variable, function keyword removed, fat arrow is an implict return amd binds lexical ```this``` to the object it points to, in this case the function
+* Lamdas are Anonymous (Arrow) Functions -  the function is assigned to a variable, the fat arrow is an implict return amd binds lexical ```this``` to the object it points to, in this case the function.
+The function key word is also remoeved.

 ```
 let getTeacherNames = (firstName:string, lastName: string) => {